kingjon3377/poetrytex/README.md

 You can also create a separate dedication page using the command `\makededication` and set the dedication text by renewing the command `\thededication`.

 ## Fonts
-`\defaultfontfamily` - PoetryTeX defaults the fontface to [Calluna](http://www.exljbris.com/calluna.html) a nice font face by the [exljbris Font Foundry](http://www.exljbris.com/) which is easy to read on screen, or in print.
+PoetryTeX defaults the fontface to [Calluna](http://www.exljbris.com/calluna.html) a nice font face by the [exljbris Font Foundry](http://www.exljbris.com/) which is easy to read on screen, or in print.
 However, by redefining the `defaultfontfamily` command you can change it to use any standard OpenType font installed on your system.
 To do this, simply write:

 	\renewcommand{\defaultfontfamily}{MyFontFamily}